piskvorky/bounter/README.md

 Count frequencies in massive data sets using fixed memory footprint with a smart [Count-min Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) implementation.

-Contains implementation of the basic and conservative-update Count-min Sketch table, as well as our own implementation using logarithmic probabilistic counter for reducing the space requirement (*logcons1024*).
+Contains implementation of Count-min Sketch table with conservative update, as well as our own implementation using logarithmic probabilistic counter for reducing the space requirement (*log1024*).

 A [hyperloglog](https://github.com/ascv/HyperLogLog) counter is used to estimate the cardinality of the set of elements (how many distinct elements are tracked).